Entry, Tours and Highlights

 Entry and Tours

 English Cathedrals receive no regular funding from the Government or the Church of England towards maintenance, restoration and development work.
-While entry to the Cathedral is free we welcome donations or ask about our Wells Cathedral Annual Pass.
+While entry to the Cathedral is free we therefore welcome donations or ask about our Wells Cathedral Annual Pass.
 Regular free scheduled tours take place each day (not on Sundays) with one of our experienced and enthusiastic guides which all our visitors are welcome to join.

 Free weekly ‘Window Walks’ and ‘Exploring the Embroideries’ walks also take place on most Saturday and Wednesday mornings (April-October) from 11.15am and 11.45am respectively.
 No need to book, we offer a different theme each month.
 More details here.

 For Group Visits please take a look at our Group Visits and Travel Trade page for more information about pre-booking a memorable trip to one of the south west’s most important heritage sites.